5 Crohn’s Disease Self-Care Strategies

 2. Getting a Good Night’s Sleep

-Getting a good night’s sleep is an important part of Crohn’s disease self care.
-Quality sleep improves productivity and cognitive function, as well as boosts your mood and provides you with lasting energy to make it through the day.
+Getting a good night’s sleep is an important part of Crohn’s disease self-care.
+Quality sleep improves productivity and cognitive function, boosts mood, and provides lasting energy to make it through the day.

-When you sleep, your body releases hormones which help your body to repair damage that naturally occurs in your tissues during the day.
+When you sleep, your body releases hormones that help your body to repair damage that naturally occurs in your tissues during the day.

 Quality sleep is particularly important for those with chronic conditions as it helps the mind and body recover.
 Research suggests that developing good sleep habits and managing sleep problems can help to improve many chronic physical and mental health conditions.
 Experts recommended that adults sleep between 7 – 9 hours a night, while younger ages need more.